 interface interface-id (Optional) Display port security settings for the specified interface.
-Valid interfaces include physical ports (including type, module, and port number). address (Optional) Display all secure MAC addresses on all ports or a specified po vlan (Optional) Display port security settings for all VLANs on the specified interface.
-This keyword is visible only on interfaces that have the switchport mode set to trunk . begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+Valid interfaces include physical ports (including type, stack member, module, and port number).
+Note Stacking is supported only on Catalyst 2960-S switches. address (Optional) Display all secure MAC addresses on all ports or a specified port. vlan (Optional) Display port security settings for all VLANs on the specified interface.
+This keyword is visible only on interfaces that have the switchport mode set to trunk . begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression . expression pression Expression in the output to use as a reference point.